 Tradesmen International supports the manpower needs of top contractors all across the continent.
 Together, we work on a diverse range of projects, from solar fields to national monuments, Naval projects, theme parks, sports complexes, hospitals, power plants, airports and more.
-Our skilled craftsmen are proud to leave their mark on America working some of the country’s most notable projects.
+Our skilled craftworkers are proud to leave their mark on America working some of the country’s most notable projects.
 Here are some of our favorite that Tradesmen skilled trades worked on along with our contractor clients:

 Volcano Bay, Universal Studios, Orlando Florida

 Volcano Bay, Universal Studio’s newest water theme park, opened May 25, 2017.
 Tradesmen International’s Orlando office provided carpenters, tile setters, equipment operators and welders who worked on the 18 park attractions.
-Volcano Bay has created more than 1,700 jobs for local residents and is a spectacular destination built by some of America’s best craftsmen.
+Volcano Bay has created more than 1,700 jobs for local residents and is a spectacular destination built by some of America’s best craftworkers.

 U.S. Navy Littoral Combat Ships, Mobile, Alabama

 Tradesmen’s Marine Division partnered with one of the nation’s leading shipbuilders to work on the construction of Littoral Combat Ships, including the USS Jackson, USS Mobile, USS Montgomery and others.
 The Littoral Combat Ships are 418 foot assault ships for the U.S. Navy and Marines, and are among the world’s most advanced high-speed crafts.
-Tradesmen supported all phases of new construction, providing skilled craftsmen such as pipe welders, pipefitters, electricians, insulators, machinists, painters and blasters.
+Tradesmen supported all phases of new construction, providing skilled craftworkers such as pipe welders, pipefitters, electricians, insulators, machinists, painters and blasters.